The History of ...

 Eric Hurd Rose Bowl -Awarded by the Commodore to the member making the most meritous cruise during the year

-Holland Trophy -Awarded to the member who has contributed most to the life of the club in their year of office
+Holland Trophy -Awarded to the member who has contributed most to the life of the Club during the year

 Marcus Goodman Shield -Awarded to the member attending the most sailing events during the year